vmware/photon/docs/Running-Photon-OS-on-vSphere.md

 * VMware vSphere 5.5 or VMware vSphere 6.0 installed
 * ESXi host with recommended 2GB of free RAM
 * ESXi host with recommended 8GB of free disk space
-* The Photon OS ISO downloaded from Bintray
+* The Photon OS ISO downloaded from https://packages.vmware.com

 This document uses VMware vSphere 6.
 VMware recommends that you use the latest version, though vSphere 5.5 or later should work as well.